chrisrosen1/DH-101-Starter-Repository/makes/week09.md

-# Week 9 – Bots & Generators
+# Same Chair, Different Worlds
+## Generative Systems & Human Choice
 ## The Artifact
 This artifact is a set of AI-generated images created using DALL·E 3.
 Each image shows a single chair placed in a different location, following the same prompt structure.
 I used one base prompt and changed only the setting to create variation.
 I then selected the most creative and interesting images to include as my final outputs.
 <img width="1536" height="1024" alt="chair1" src="https://github.com/user-attachments/assets/db5b0e34-0f39-43d2-a4ad-bc77b4aff504" />